10yard/pactrainer/readme.md

 To master the patterns, you must stay on track, with frame perfect accuracy, anticipating the turns and steering early.

-Here's a video review by GenXGrownup: https://www.youtube.com/watch?v=YXgzogIQPOc
+Here's a video review by GenXGrownUp: https://www.youtube.com/watch?v=YXgzogIQPOc

 There are different pattern sets to help you get to achieve your goals.
 You may want to reach the 9th Key at level 21 from which point all of the remaining boards play the